alexellis/faas-dockercon/README.md

 * Fanclub

-Received Github event and called into GetAvatar before storing the image in Minio
+Received Github event and called into GetAvatar before storing the image as an object in Minio.

+Images were stored in a long-running Minio object storage server in an S3 bucket.
+Minio is easy to self-host and compatible with the S3 API making it a good choice for my FaaS demo.
+During the keynote demo I mirrored the S3 bucket containing the avatars over to my desktop so you could see peoples faces appearing as soon as they clicked "Star" on the Github repository.

 * GetAvatar

-Downloads avatar of user in a Github event
+Downloads avatar of user in a Github event - taking JSON as input.
+Written in Python.

 * mobymingle